bernhardAxonIvy/doc/source/designer-guide/cms/access.rst

 .. note::

-   The engine of the Axon.ivy Designer must be started to render the Content Objects.
+   The engine of the Axon Ivy Designer must be started to render the Content Objects.

 .. note::